giuliopanda/milk-admin/readme.md

 ---

-## The Challenge (For Now)

-You're a PHP developer.
-You probably use dozens of apps and services to manage your life - note-taking apps with subscriptions, task managers that own your data, recipe apps full of ads.

-**Here's the challenge**: What if you built your own tools instead?

-With Milk Admin, you can create a custom admin panel for YOUR personal needs in **less time than it takes to research the perfect SaaS solution**.

----

 ## Build Tools for Yourself

 Milk Admin is perfect for **PHP developers** who want to create their own systems.
 Some ideas: